 Here are some of the things that work well for many couples:

-- Getting the timing right: Try to choose a time to talk when your partner is more likely to be receptive and less likely to be stressed and grumpy - NOT when they’ve just got in from work or when they are watching their favourite TV programme.
+- Getting the timing right: Try to choose a time to talk when your partner is more likely to be receptive and less likely to be stressed and grumpy – NOT when they’ve just got in from work or when they are watching their favorite TV program.

 - Approaching the issue softly: If there’s something you are cross about, a conversation will usually end the way it begins, so try not to start with a negative or hostile remark – your partner will more than likely give as good as they get and you’ll both get angry and upset.

 - Knowing each other’s buttons and what not to push: Tread gently when you know you’re on sensitive ground.

 - Understanding that an argument can be a symptom of other things: Make some allowances for outside stresses or deeper issues that can affect how we feel and behave in our relationship.